jjkay03/Minecraft-Server-Log-Messages-Reader/README.md

 # What does it output?
 In the console you should see how many messages each player has sent on the server and in the `players messages` folder you will find `.txt` files with each player's name containing all the messages they have sent.

-# Not working?
+# Info
-With no modifications this will only work with logs from sevres that use default vanilla chat formating.
+- With no modifications this will only work with logs from sevres that use default vanilla chat formating.
+- The latest version of this script should work with servers running Minecraft Java 1.19.x

 # Output exemeple:
 ```